redbug312/study-of-block-based-uav-object-detection/README.md

 # Study of Block-based UAV-Video Moving Object Detection

-Thid is demo part of team 14 presentation, in the course Video Communications (National Taiwan University, 2018 Spring).
+This is the demo part of team 14 presentation, in the course Video Communications (National Taiwan University, 2018 Spring).

 > [slides](https://slides.com/redbug312/video-communication-demo#/)